- Public Tasting Schedule

 - Each badge has the brewery’s name on it, and should be used by brewery representatives only.

-- All brewery representatives are ID’d and wristbanded EACH day.
-Please plan accordingly and allow time for your wristband and ID before entering the hall.
+- All brewery representatives are ID’d and wristbanded each day.
+Please plan accordingly and allow time to get wristbanded and ID’d onsite before entering the hall.
+21+ only.

 - The brewers badges are highly coveted items and we have seen some abuse of the system by a few.
 This includes attendees who have no affiliation with a brewery wearing brewery representative badges.
 We have also had abuse by a few brewery representatives selling or giving away their passes toward the end of the festival.
 If a brewery is caught giving away or selling their badge, they will not be allowed to enter next year’s festival.
 Remember, the people wearing brewery representative badges are representing your company.
 The sale of brewery representative badges is prohibited and doing so will result in expulsion from the festival.